mxcl/PromiseKit/Documentation/Troubleshooting.md

 ```

 So an *inline* function is all you need.
 Now Swift will tell you the real
 error message.
-Probably that you forgot a `return`.
+Here that you forgot a `return`.

 ## You Copied Code Off The Internet That Doesn’t Work